ubccpsc/310/docs/26w1/syllabus.md

 ### Labs {#labs}

 **Labs are held online**, weekly, starting in week 1, and run in blocks from **Friday to Thursday**.
-There are no rooms assigned; join links are on the [course home page](./) and attendance is required.
+There are no rooms assigned; join links are on Piazza and attendance is required.
 Each is small, directed, and tied to the lecture of the corresponding week (i.e. lab 3 will cover week 3 material, which will be the same week for friday labs and the prior week for all other labs).

 **A lab session** opens with a **tutorial** on material from that week's lectures.
 You then have a